eic/dircGR/README.md

 This code does Geometric Reconstruction (GR) in npsim simulations of the ePIC hpDIRC.
-It is a standalone code that compiles and runs inside or outside the eic-shell, and it reads two TTrees and calculates thetaC (mrad) for every particle incident on hpDIRC bars.
+It is a standalone code that compiles and runs outside the eic-shell, after you've produced simulation rootfiles inside the shell.
+The code reads two TTrees, keeps them in sync, and loops through them to calculate thetaC (mrad) for every particle incident on hpDIRC bars.
 This code was developed to explore the hpDIRC PID performance and to inform about viable approaches for doing this same reconstruction inside eicrecon soon.